 Macau was not always the city we see today, not even in its core historical area.
-During the 16th and 17th centuries, the territory was divided by a wall made of clay, sand, rice straw, rocks and oyster shells.
-The construction of this inner wall started around 1569 and it was meant to protect the central area from foreigners’ attacks.
-Nowadays, it is part of the UNESCO Historic Centre of Macau World Heritage, since it is part of the city’s history.
+During the 16th and 17th centuries, the territory was divided by a wall made of clay, sand, rice straw, rocks, and oyster shells.
+The construction of this inner wall started around 1569 and it was meant to protect the central area from foreign attacks.
+Nowadays, it is part of the Historic Centre of Macao, inscribed on the UNESCO World Heritage List since it is part of the city’s history.

-Bom Parto Fortress (which can be located right under the current Portuguese Consul’s Residence) connected to Penha through this same wall and it provided protection.
-This section was equipped with cannons.
-One can still visit the last remaining piece of wall, located next to Na Tcha Temple, close to the Ruins of St. Paul’s.
-The historical monument–along with some artifacts—was discovered in May 2010 by a group of Chinese archaeologists, invited by the local government to investigate the site.
-The specialists believe the remains date back to the Chinese Ming Dynasty.
+The Fortress of Bom Parto (which can be located right under the current Portuguese Consul’s Residence) was connected to Penha through this same wall and it provided protection.
+This section was equipped with cannons as well.
+One can still visit the last remaining piece of this wall, located next to Na Tcha Temple, close to the Ruins of St. Paul’s.
+The historical monument–along with some artefacts–was discovered in May 2010 by a group of Chinese archaeologists, invited by the local government to investigate the site.
+The specialists believed that the remains date back to the Chinese Ming Dynasty.

 The wall’s siting and construction followed typical Portuguese urban design practice for the time: public, religious, commercial and administrative buildings were all inside the walled city since it was the center of urban life.
 This type of design can still be seen in several Portuguese cities, including Lisbon, Almeida, and Figueira de Castelo Rodrigo.
 Generally, present-day remains are found close to monuments such as castles or palaces.
-Macau did not have such, but it did have fortresses since the wall served mainly military purposes.
-It is believed to have been difficult to convince the Chinese to build it—they feared it to be a way for the Portuguese to penetrate the continent.
+Macau did not have such, but it did have fortresses since the wall mainly served military purposes.
+It is believed to have been difficult to convince the Chinese to build it as they feared it was a way for the Portuguese to penetrate the continent.

-To gain an immediate overview of the city and how parts of it appeared in earlier times, visit one of the elevated fortress areas such as Mount Fortress or Guia.
+To see the city and how parts of it appeared in earlier times, visit one of the elevated fortress areas such as Mount Fortress or Guia Fortress.